ahkalama/-AHKALAMA-/README.md

 # <h3 align="center">Hi There 🐥</h3>

 I am Ahmet Mert Kalaman 42 Ecole software school student.
 I know C Language and I am trying to make various games on Unity and Unreal Engine.
-You can see the projects I've done in C language on my Github.
-You will play my game "Bird Of Fortune" now on PlayStore https://play.google.com/store/apps/details?id=com.CorpiGames.com.unity.template.mobile2D&pli=1
+You can see the projects I've done in C language on my Github. İf you want, you can play my game "Bird Of Fortune" now on PlayStore https://play.google.com/store/apps/details?id=com.CorpiGames.com.unity.template.mobile2D&pli=1

 ## 🖥️ Could below be what you are looking for?
 ****************************